-Waste Management is a leading provider of comprehensive waste management services and operates the largest fleet of CNG recycling and waste collection trucks in North America.
+Waste Management is a leading provider of comprehensive refuse services and operates the largest fleet of CNG recycling and waste collection trucks in North America.
 After many trials, Waste Management determined that natural gas was the right alternative fuel to improve efficiencies and reduce greenhouse gases.
-The company now operates more than 2,000 heavy-duty natural gas trucks.
-To power these vehicles, Waste Management has constructed more than 50 natural gas stations, many of which are publically accessible.
+The company now operates more than 5,000 heavy-duty natural gas trucks.
+To power these vehicles, Waste Management has constructed more than 95 natural gas stations, many of which are publically accessible.
 While many refuse companies start with private, time-fill stations to fuel their fleets overnight, many companies are also working with fuel providers to create public stations for use by others in the community.

 Republic Services is another leading provider of waste and recycling services that is making substantial investments in converting its fleet vehicles to natural gas.
-Today, Republic Services operates more than 1,000 alternative fueled vehicles and has the ambitious goal of converting 3,100 trucks nationwide to run on natural gas and other alternative fuels by the end of 2015.
+Today, Republic Services operates more than 3,100 trucks nationwide on natural gas and other alternative fuels.

 Refuse companies are not the only ones enjoying the benefits of natural gas refuse and recycling trucks.

 Communities across the country are experiencing less offensive exhaust fumes and diesel smoke, and natural gas trucks operate at 90 percent the decibel rating of equivalent diesel trucks.

 Refuse companies are exploring the possibility of using renewable natural gas produced from captured methane at the landfills they operate.
 These projects dramatically reduce the environmental impact of waste collection operations and promise the opportunity to create a closed-loop system: refuse trucks powered by the waste they collect.